Day 1: Amsterdam to Habarana

 Day 16: Flight back home

-Ella is home to amazing places to stay, with stunning views and kind hosts.
-If you really want to splurge (which is still affordable in Sri Lanka), I could highly recommend you to stay in either EKHO Ella or Zion View Ella Green Retreat.
+If you want to splurge (which is still affordable in Sri Lanka), I could highly recommend you to stay in either EKHO Ella or Zion View Ella Green Retreat.
 If you are into great views but want to benefit from the lower prices in the country, there are also amazing stays between 25 and 45 euros a night, such as Glorious Nature Inn, Guest Inn Avendra, Country Homes or Arana Sri Lanka Eco Lodge.

-We’d heared Hikkaduwa was the more lively beach destination and when we booked our hotels and hostels, we decided to spend more time in Hikkaduwa then Mirissa, as we wanted to visit a place with some more night life.
+We’d heard Hikkaduwa was the more lively beach destination and when we booked our hotels and hostels, we decided to spend more time in Hikkaduwa than in Mirissa, as we wanted to visit a place with some more nightlife.
 Well, we couldn’t have been more wrong in April.
 Hikkaduwa was empty and the guesthouse we booked was horrible.
 So after a night of no sleep, we decided to go back to Mirissa for the last days of the holiday.

 There are many other small beach towns in the south, such as Tangalle, Weligama and Unawatuna.
 I would recommend combining one of those with Mirissa.
 Something else I would have liked is to climb Adam’s Peak.